You are now in the main content area

 You may study History at TMU in our innovative Honours History BA; or as a History Option student in Arts & Contemporary Studies BA; or as part of a Double Major BA with History and one of Criminology, English, Philosophy, Politics and Governance or Sociology; or in our History Co-op BA.

-If you enroll in a different program, you may complete a Minor in History or choose from a wide variety of History courses to meet your Liberal Studies requirements.
-In addition, other Arts and Contemporary Studies BA options and various minors incorporate History courses as part of their offerings.
+If you enroll in a different program, you may complete a Minor in History, choose from a wide variety of History courses to meet your Liberal Studies requirements, or select one or more courses that interest you as electives.
+In addition, Arts and Contemporary Studies BA options beyond the History option, as well as various minors, incorporate History courses as part of their offerings.

 In addition to regular fall and winter courses, you may take some of your courses online, at night, or during the spring and summer at the Chang School of Continuing Education.
 It also welcomes part-time students, but note that the History degree programs are open only to full-time students.